AmpereComputingAI/ampere_model_library/classification/mobilenet_v2/README.md

 SET OMP_NUM_THREADS=1
 ```

-For best experience you can export the following environment variables, however those paths can also be specified when
+For the best experience we recommend the following environment variables as specified below:
-running the script directly:

-For linux & Mac:
+For Linux & Mac OS:

 ```
 export IMAGENET_IMG_PATH=/path/to/images